Transforma logo

 This report summarises Transforma Insights’ views on the ‘Connected Batteries’ IoT market, found in the Transforma Insights Connected Things IoT forecast.

 Mostly concentrated in developed regions such as North America and Europe, the market for batteries is typically triggered by local electricity utility providers in the case of grids and microgrids, and consumers in the case of in-building and portable batteries.
-The report also describes the reasons for the increasing adoption of batteries, such as increasing usage and cost of electricity, focus on renewable energy sources, as well as the war between Russia and Ukraine, and the resulting impact on natural gas use in European countries.
+The report also describes the reasons for the increasing adoption of batteries, such as increasing usage and cost of electricity, focus on renewable energy sources, the rise of AI and data centres requiring infrastructure for power backup and storage, as well as the war between Russia and Ukraine, and the resulting impact on natural gas use in European countries.

 The report provides a detailed definition of the sector, analysis of market development and profiles of the key vendors in the space.
 It also provides a summary of the current status of adoption and Transforma Insights’ ten-year forecasts for the market.
 The forecasts include analysis of the number of IoT connections by geography, the technologies used (including splits by 2G, 3G, 4G, 5G, LPWA, short range, satellite and others), as well as the revenue split between module, value-added connectivity and services.
 A full set of forecast data, including country-level forecasts, sector break-downs and public/private network splits, is available through the IoT Forecast tool.

-Key market developments in Connected Batteries Application Group
+Key market developments in the Connected Batteries Application Group

 This section first explains why remote monitoring of remaining battery capacity is becoming common for IoT hardware.
 It then describes the major types of connected batteries (based on their size) - grid-scale batteries; microgrid and in-building batteries; and portable batteries, and describes their function.
-For instance, microgrid and in-building batteries are smaller than grid-scale batteries and are used to power commercial facilities such as manufacturing plants and chemical factories, or smaller businesses and homes.
+It then explores connectivity technologies (like LPWA) is also one of the big contributors to the expanding battery market, and explains how other cellular solutions are performing in this context.

-It then delves into the major factors that have significantly contributed towards their growing adoption.
-It also touches upon the global regional disparity in terms of the market for battery energy storage, and then examines key factors that are influencing the development of the market, including:
+It also discusses the other factors (like the falling cost of lithium batteries and clearer incentives by various governments) that have significantly contributed towards their growing adoption.
+It also touches upon the global regional disparity in terms of the market for battery energy storage (especially China, which installed around 42GW of grid-connected capacity in 2025, accounting for 54% of global installation), and then examines key factors that are influencing the development of the market, including:

 Grid-scale Batteries